 Shared and Dedicated Bandwidth

 Shared and Dedicated Bandwidth.
 Deciding on what Internet plan should be suitable for your business or home, usually comes down to choosing between two basic types of plans.
-Both have nothing to do with wireless, satellite, landline or fiber-optic Internet connection, but rather on the bandwidth allocated to you.
+Both have nothing to do with wireless, satellite, landline or fibre-optic Internet connection, but rather on the bandwidth allocated to you.
 The amount of bandwidth assigned to you can be the difference between a computer connection having instantaneous or manageable speeds and one that moves slowly almost like a dial-up.

 What is bandwidth?
 Bandwidth refers to the volume of data that can be sent at one time through a computer network or Internet connection.
 The greater the amount of bandwidth, the more data can be transmitted through it at a given time, resulting in a faster connection.
 Before you can consider your choices, you must first understand your needs.
 Here are the facts you need to know about each of these plans so that you can decide which one is best for you: